Height-offset variables and pinning at infinity for gradient Gibbs measures on trees: Applications

 The SOS model is described by the interaction $U(j)=\vert j \vert$, which corresponds to the transfer operator $Q$ defined by $Q_\beta^\text{SOS}(j)=\exp(-\beta \vert j \vert)$.
 From this we obtain the single-gradient moment generating function

 with a singularity at $s=\beta$.
-Hence, all results of Theorems \ref{thm: Free measure} and \ref{thm: 2periodic} can be made explicit and in particular we have the exponential concentration of the marginal at the root of the free measure pinned at infinity, with any exponent smaller $\beta(d+1)$.
+Hence, all results of Theorems \ref{thm: Free measure} and \ref{thm: 2periodic} can be made explicit.
+In particular we have the exponential concentration of the marginal at the root for the measure pinned at infinity, with any exponent smaller $\beta(d+1)$, which follows from the general concentration bounds of \hyperlink{res: localization free}{Theorem 2, b2)} and \hyperlink{res: localization 2per}{Theorem 3, b2)}.